 Due to the COVID-19 pandemic, the United States Embassy in Baku, Azerbaijan remains unable to provide routine nonimmigrant visa operations.
 We are currently offering as many appointments as local conditions, resources, and safety considerations allow in mission-critical visa categories, including a limited number of appointments for petition-based employment visas, student visas, and exchange visitor visas.
-We are also accepting interview waiver applications for business and tourist visas from qualified applicants whose business or tourist visa expired within the past 24 months.
+We are also accepting interview waiver applications for business and tourist visas from qualified applicants whose business or tourist visa expired within the past 36 months.
+Please note that the interview waiver process is only for Azerbaijani citizens and residents.
 We encourage all applicants to be mindful of the constraints and also to apply early.
 Appointments will be available on a first-come, first-serve basis as capacity allows.
-(See Phased Resumption of U.S. Visa Services FAQs).
+(See Visa Services Operating Status Update).

 Please book your appointment here.